SQL Server Performance Tuning

 A database with a massive number of transactions to modify data will need fewer indexes to allow for higher throughput.

-In order hand, In decision support systems and data warehouses that are used heavily for reporting, they can afford more indexes to support the read-only queries.
+On the other hand, in decision support systems and data warehouses that are used heavily for reporting, they can afford more indexes to support the read-only queries.

 Usually, this is not a significant concern as disk space is generally cheap enough to trade for more performance.
 Mainly when a database serves a large number of users.